thiagohiguchi/cro-pickleball-lp/README.md

 - [ ] Improve the Gulp configuration to prevent minifying images during every build.
 - [ ] Adopt a more efficient approach to handling images (webp, srcset, and fallback for less commonly used clients).
 - [ ] Review and optimize Sass mixins and variables for enhanced reusability and maintainability.
-- [ ] Implement lazy loading for images and other assets where applicable.
 - [ ] Ensure all HTML elements have appropriate ARIA attributes for improved accessibility.
 - [ ] Optimize meta tags and content to boost SEO performance.
 - [ ] Set up a continuous integration/continuous deployment (CI/CD) pipeline for automated testing and deployment.